You are here

 MORGAN HILL, Calif.
 (BRAIN) — Participating Specialized retailers worldwide will begin offering free single-tool repairs to anyone with any bike brand on Saturday with other free-repair days to follow.

-As part of the brand's 50th anniversary, the comapny said its Reduce, Reuse, ReSpecialized program aims to get one million bikes back on the road by the end of 2025.
+As part of the brand's 50th anniversary, the company said its Reduce, Reuse, ReSpecialized program aims to get one million bikes back on the road by the end of 2025.
 Specialized said the most common issues are flat tires and brake adjustments.
 Customers will be responsible for the cost of parts.
 Each retailer reserves the right to determine what services and repairs are offered, which also could include minor shifting adjustments and lubrication.

 Subsequent dates will be listed on the program's landing page throughout the year.